 General

-Each cadet is responsible for knowing and following the standards of grooming and uniform wear established here, and by the Chief of Naval Education and Training in the currant edition of the Cadet Field Manual.
-Since this chapter provides some special rules that are observed at Miami Beach Sr. High, it should be followed in the event of disagreement with the cadet field manual.
+Each cadet is responsible for knowing and following the standards of grooming and uniform wear established here, and by the Chief of Naval Education and Training in the current edition of the Cadet Field Manual.
+Since this chapter provides some special rules that are observed at MBSHS, it should be followed in the event of disagreement with the cadet field manual.

 Rules of conduct in Uniform

-If uniform is not turned in by the end of the year, a student obligation will be issued to that student.
+If uniform is not turned in by the end of the year, a student obligation will be issued to that student according to the uniform items issued to the Cadet.
 Student Obligation Slips prevent students from graduating until the fee is paid off.

 When to wear the uniform

-The instructors will designate a standard “uniform day” for the inspection grade, normally Wednesday (“A” Day Periods 1/3/5/7) and Thursday (“B” Day Periods 2/4/6/8) .
+The instructors will designate a standard Navy Service Uniform Day for the inspection grade, normally Tuesday or Wednesday, depending on A/B day schedule, and for physical fitness, Thursday or Friday, again depending on A/B day schedule.
 Any exchanges must be made days before inspection; cadets may not borrow or lend uniform items.
 If a special event changes the “uniform day” for the week, any changes will be announced well ahead of time.
-On the official uniform day, a cadet must wear a full and complete uniform from the time he or she leaves home in the morning, until he or she returns home after school, unless the cadet receives permission to change clothes from the instructors in advance. permission to change clothes from the instructors in advance.
+On the official uniform day, a cadet must wear a full and complete uniform from the time he or she leaves home in the morning, until he or she returns home after school, unless the cadet receives permission to change clothes from the instructors in advance.
 Permission may be granted to change after school for such things as varsity sorts practices or some jobs.
-The instructors must grant any deviation from the above in advance.

 Grading Policy:

-1. Failure to wear the uniform on uniform day (unexcused):
+- Failure to wear the uniform-on-uniform day (unexcused):

-As a cadet at Miami Beach Senior High School NJROTC unit, maintaining a degree of superiority and excellence is of the most importance.
+As a Cadet at MBSHS NJROTC unit, maintaining a degree of superiority and excellence is of the most importance.
 You will be required to uphold a high standard of military bearing as well as appearance, military knowledge, and maintain a grade of neatness higher than the average student population, helping enhance the corps spirits and building pride upon the unit.

 Cadets are expected to commit a certain about of knowledge to memory.
-During weekly personnel inspections, cadets are expected to have this knowledge readily available and able to answer questions as requested from the inspector.
+During weekly personnel inspections, cadets are expected to have this knowledge readily available and able to answer questions as requested by the Instructor.

 - Attained a satisfactory in his or her personnel inspection.